PeakLeap/docs-peakleap.io/docs/documentation/getting-started.md

  - **For Courses**

 PeakLeap is a platform where you can create, buy or sell courses.
 In your course, you can add multiple sections.
-In your section, you can add different items with:
+In your section, you can add different items with: (text, video (Upload), video (Youtube), and Live session).
+In each item, you can upload different files.

-    - text
-    - video (Upload)
-    - video (Youtube)
-    - Live session

-    - In each item you can upload different files.

  - **For Programs**